 3. Do they charge for Stamp Duty the same for all Indian states?

 No, the charges for the stamp duty differ for the different states of India.

 The government of India comes with a security transaction tax on all trades of equities.
 At the current time, the tax of 0.025% of the transaction value is applicable on the sell side of an intraday equity transaction.

-5. How are futures brokerage calculated?
+5. How is futures brokerage calculated?

 The calculation of the future brokerage is done separately by the buying and selling of the stock.

 Buying: The brokers have set up some fixed amounts for the brokerage.
 This can be a flat cost or the percentage per unit stamp.
 This is either a percentage or a flat price per unit value.
-The tax of the service is calculated on the brokerage value, Regulatory Fees and Stamp Duty is paid on the total contract amount.
+The tax of the service is calculated on the brokerage value, Regulatory Fees, and Stamp Duty is paid on the total contract amount.

 Selling: the brokerage is calculated way too similar to the buying process.
 An additional charge for STT-security transaction tax is levied.

 The commodity brokerage is calculated based on the commodity trade value.
 The brokers set their brokerage charges this can be either flat rate or percentage charges.
 The commodities transaction tax which is CTT is levied on the seller or the buyer at 0.05% and 0.0001% respectively.